5ukui/5pyder/README.md

     <img src="Icons/Application Screenshot.PNG" alt="Logo">
   </a>
 </div>
-The application utilizes Etherscan.io's API to retrieve a wallet address's transaction histroy and visualizes it in the form of a network graph.
+The application utilizes Etherscan.io's and Ethplorer.io's API keys to retrieve a wallet address's transaction histroy and visualizes it in the form of a network graph.
 The wallet addresses are assigned different icons based on their category as shown below:

 #### Parent
 <div align="left">